 There were no distributions during the 2003 tax year.
-The December 31, 2003 distribution was paid in January 2004 and will be included in our stockholders' taxable income (to the extent that it constitutes ordinary income or capital gain) in the 2004 tax year.
+The December 31, 2003 distribution was paid in January 2004 and was included in our stockholders' taxable income (to the extent that it constituted ordinary income or capital gain) in the 2004 tax year.

-As of February 19, 2004, there were approximately 5,254 beneficial owners of our common stock.
+As of January 27, 2005, there were approximately 5,645 beneficial owners of our common stock.